avajs/ava/readme.md

 ### Global timeout

 A global timeout can be set via the `--timeout` option.
 Timeout in AVA behaves differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
+This can be used to handle stalled tests.

 You can set timeouts in a human-readable way: